 All text in the application must be in the student’s own words.
 Do not copy material from a website or other source.
 Any application with copied material will be returned to the applicant for rewriting.

-Once the application is approved, notification will be sent via email about award documentation that must be completed in order to receive the award.
+Once the application is approved, a notification will be sent via email about award documentation that must be completed in order to receive the award.